shubham526/trec-ikat-website/docs/guidelines.md

 -   Because a response may consider multiple PTKB statements, the score of statements in the provenance list for a response is used to order statements in descending order.

--   Irrelevant statements can get the relevance score of '0' or not appear in the list.
+-   Teams may decide to include non-relevant statements with very low scores or just remove them from the ranked list.

 ## **Collection**